miamiyankee13/ff-convos-api/README.md

 * Create a player
 * Edit a player
 * Delete a player
-* Add a comment to a strain
+* Add a comment to a player
-* Remove a comment from a strain
+* Remove a comment from a player
 * Add a player to a user
 * Remove a player from a user
 * Get all user players